QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

-As with the finite case, if :math:`\psi^*` is stationary for :math:`P`, and the distribution of :math:`X_0` is :math:`\psi^*`, then, in view of :eq:`statd_p`, :math:`X_t` will have this same distribution for all :math:`t`
+As with the finite case, if :math:`\psi^*` is stationary for :math:`P`, and the distribution of :math:`X_0` is :math:`\psi^*`, then, in view of :eq:`statd_p`, :math:`X_t` will have this same distribution for all :math:`t`.

-Hence :math:`\psi^*` is the stochastic equivalent of a steady state
+Hence :math:`\psi^*` is the stochastic equivalent of a steady state.

-In the finite case, we learned that at least one stationary distribution exists, although there may be many
+In the finite case, we learned that at least one stationary distribution exists, although there may be many.

-When the state space is infinite, the situation is more complicated
+When the state space is infinite, the situation is more complicated.

-Even existence can fail very easily
+Even existence can fail very easily.

 For example, the random walk model has no stationary density (see, e.g., `EDTC <http://johnstachurski.net/edtc.html>`_, p.
-210)
+210).

-However, there are well-known conditions under which a stationary density :math:`\psi^*` exists
+However, there are well-known conditions under which a stationary density :math:`\psi^*` exists.

 With additional conditions, we can also get a unique stationary density (:math:`\psi \in \mathscr D \text{ and } \psi = \psi P \implies \psi = \psi^*`),  and also global convergence in the sense that